Median Absolute Deviation Calculator

 In statistics, deviation means the difference between an observed value and a statistically significant central point.
 You measure it to see how spread out the points of a dataset are.
 In a set that can be characterized by the normal distribution, we recommend using standard deviation.
 For non-normal data, you can use median absolute deviation.

-But what is absolute deviation and median?
+But what are absolute deviation and median?

 - Absolute deviation means that it doesn't matter if a number is bigger or smaller than the central point — the distance between them is always positive.